mittagessen/kraken/docs/ketos.rst

-PAGE XML is parsed and produced according to the 2019-07-15 version of the schema, although the parser is not strict and works with non-conformant output of a variety of tools.
+PAGE XML is parsed and produced according to the 2019-07-15 version of the schema, although the parser is not strict and works with non-conformant output from a variety of tools.
+As with ALTO, PAGE XML files can be used to train segmentation, reading order, and recognition models.

 .. literalinclude:: pagexml.xml
    :language: xml